Order, optics, association, and the practical language of public composure.

 Bookmarks Still Matter

-A few publications worth keeping near the front of the browser.
+Essays, reference shelves, and dependable reading worth keeping near the front of the browser.

 Practical Note